yetanotheranand/ser516-spring23-trinity-sbs/README.md

 cd sbs-driver/api
 java -jar target/<fat_jar_name>-with-dependencies.jar
 ```
 The *-api modules can also be launched from the IDE

+## One command to run them all

 To launch up everything instead of any particular module, go to the root of the project and run below Docker command
 ```
 docker compose up --build
 ```
-The images are created and the modules are launched on below ports which can be modified in the docker-compose file.
+The below images are created and the container for each module starts.
+The application is accessible at http://localhost/
 ```
-sbs-driver-ui: localhost:80/
-sbs-driver-api: localhost:8080/
-sbs-metrics-ui: localhost:4201/
-sbs-metrics-api: localhost:8081/
-sbs-project-management-ui: localhost:4202/
-sbs-project-management-api: localhost:8082/
+sbs-driver-ui
+sbs-driver-api
+sbs-metrics-ui
+sbs-metrics-api
+sbs-project-management-ui
+sbs-project-management-api
 ```

 ## Release